Diborane: Lewis acidity

 One dominating reaction pattern involves formation of adducts with Lewis bases.
 Often such initial adducts proceed rapidly to give other products.
-For example, borane-tetrahydrofuran, which often behaves as an equivalently to diborane, degrades to borate esters.
+For example, borane-tetrahydrofuran, which often behaves equivalently to diborane, degrades to borate esters.
 Its adduct with dimethyl sulfide is an important reagent in organic synthesis.
 With ammonia diborane forms the diammoniate of diborane, DADB with small quantities of ammonia borane as byproduct.
 The ratio depends on the conditions.

 Hydroboration

 In the hydroboration reaction, diborane also reacts readily with alkenes to form trialkylboranes.
 This reaction pattern is rather general and the resulting alkyl borates can be readily derivatized, e.g. to alcohols.
 Although early work on hydroboration relied on diborane, it has been replaced by borane dimethylsulfide, which is more safely handled.

 Other

 Pyrolysis of diborane gives hydrogen and diverse boron hydride clusters.
 For example, pentaborane was first prepared by pyrolysis of diborane at about 200 °C. Although this pyrolysis route is rarely employed, it ushered in a large research theme of borane cluster chemistry.